 When the tide is low, this is a great beach for those that prefer uncrowded beaches.
 This is a nice beach for walking, lounging to get the perfect tan, and refreshing on a hot day.
 Very few walk all the way to the right of the beach, there you’ll find ruins of a fort forgotten and claimed by the sun, sky and sea.
 More about Playa Peña and the ruins – San Juan, PR.

-Map of Best Tourist Attractions & Places to Visit in San Juan, Puerto Rico
+Map of Points of Interest in San Juan, Puerto Rico

 Keep Exploring Puerto Rico